jduru213/Wireshark/01_Capture_Login_Credentials_Using_Wireshark.md

 ## Step 5: Filtering Packets for credentials
-To find the intercepted password and username, we must filter HTTP packets by typing “HTTP”.
+We must filter HTTP packets by typing “HTTP” to find the intercepted password and username.
 The packet we are searching for is a POST request.
 A POST request is an HTTP method used for sending data to a server to create or update a resource on said server

 P.S Most websites will not transfer data through HTTP since it is unencrypted and therefore insecure, this is solely for practice purposes to learn how to filter and analyze your network